OpenJAC/JAC.jl/README.md

 ## *Kinds* of computations

-In some more detail, JAC distinguishes and aims to support (partly still within the future) **eight kinds of computations** which can be summarized as follows:
+In some more detail, JAC distinguishes and aims to support (partly still within the future) **nine kinds of computations** which can be summarized as follows:

 1. **Atomic computations**, based on explicitly specified electron *configurations*: This kind refers to the computation of level energies, atomic state representations and to either one or several atomic properties for selected levels from a given multiplet.
 It also help compute **one** selected process at a time, if atomic levels from two or more multiplets are involved in some atomic transition.
-2. **Restricted active-space (RAS) computations**: This kind concerns systematically-enlarged calculations of atomic states and level energies due to a specified active space of orbitals as well as due to the (number and/or kind of) virtual excitations that are taken to be into account.
+2. **Atomic representations**: This kind concerns different representations of atomic wave functions; in particular, it includes systematically-enlarged restricted active-space (RAS) computations of atomic states and level energies due to a pre-specified active space of orbitals as well as due to the (number and/or kind of) virtual excitations that are taken to be into account.
 Such RAS computations are normally performed stepwise by making use of the (one-electron) orbital functions from some prior step.
+Other atomic representations refer to approximate atomic Green functions and, in the future, combined techniques with concepts from close-coupling, (exterior) complex scaling, DMRG or perturbation theory.
 3. **Interactive computations**: Here, the (large set of) methods of the JAC program are applied interactively, either directly from the REPL or by using some short Julia script in order to compute and evaluate the desired observables (atomic parameters), such as energies, expansion coefficients, transition matrices